Denver Nuggets secure playoff spot behind big night from bloodied Nikola Jokic - NewsBreak

 Desmond Bane led seven Grizzlies in double figures with 14 points.

 “I’m saying ‘Not tonight.’
 Then, I’m putting pressure on Dan and Jason like get a staple gun out here, get something to stop the bleeding.
-It was able to finally stop, and Nikola put on another MVP performance," Malone said.
+It was able to finally stop, and Nikola put on another MVP performance.”

+Jokic sported a red headband for the rest of the game after trainers Dan Shimensky and Jason Miller finally got the bleeding to stop.
+He said he hoped not to wear it again, but the bloody accessory could hit the market soon, if Denver’s strength and conditioning coach Felipe Eichenberger has his way.

+“I think Felipe is going to sell that on eBay.
+He took the headband,” Jokic said, joking they could split the profit.

 The Grizzlies took advantage of Jokic exiting the game a couple of times in the early minutes to take a 10-point lead in the middle of the quarter.
 The Nuggets used a 16-0 run, featuring a couple of Gordon 3s and another highlight dunk off a Jokic assist, to take a 34-30 lead to the second quarter